 It’s been reported that, in writing the song, Mellencamp and longtime partner Green took turns adding lines to try and out-do one another.
 This might explain why the verses’ lines don’t even rhyme until they’re about to lead into the chorus.
 As a result, the lyrics might have come off as random and rambling, but they were at once unorthodox and clever.

-Then what comes next was a display of versatility that no one could have seen coming, unless of course you took to heart the song’s lyric in the second verse where the rocker proclaims to be a “real good dancer.”
+Then what comes next was a display of versatility that no one could have seen coming, unless of course you had a premonition about the song’s lyric in the second verse where the rocker proclaims to be a “real good dancer.”

 It prompted the most casual of fans – myself included – to wonder where had this John Cougar Mellencamp been the previous four years?

-However, the video’s high point – literally – was at the 2:37 mark (see video above) during the song’s bridge.
-It was during a ladder routine where Mellencamp climbs to the top and continues singing before sliding down the rails on the opposite side while he elongates the word “dowwwwnnn” to finish the bridge.
+However, the video’s high point – literally – was at the 2:37 mark during the song’s bridge.
+It was during a ladder routine where Mellencamp climbs to the top and continues singing before sliding down the rails on the opposite side while singing “dowwwwnnn” to punctuate the bridge.
 The darkly lit set, coupled with some interesting cuts to different camera shots, raises doubts as to whether it was actually John or a stuntman that performed the move, but it was a clever touch that rates among the best in any JCM video.

 In essence, it was John Mellencamp giving his all in the video performance of his life for a song that many consider to be his best rocker.
 “Crumblin’ Down” wound up being one of the most played videos on MTV during the last months of 1983 and the single peaked at No. 9 on Billboard’s pop chart (and No. 2 on their rock tracks chart).